tundish/blathnaid/blathnaid/book/chapters.rst

 The long version
 ----------------

-Jack had on his mind to explain the full story, but as soon as he opened his mouth to do so, the words of Ingomer announced themselves unbidden.
+Jack had a mind to explain the full story, but as soon as he opened his mouth to do so, the words of Ingomer announced themselves unbidden.

 The short version